-Corporates even out at low level while first-time financing stays healthy arms invested themselves.
-Likewise, deal count is the number of rounds in which corporate venture capital investors participated, not the amount that corporate venture arms invested themselves.
+Note: The capital invested is the sum of all the round values in which corporate venture capital investors participated, not the amount that corporate venture capital arms invested themselves.
 Likewise, deal count is the number of rounds in which corporate venture firms participated.